 How Common Is Alopecia Areata?

-Women and men are affected equally.
-But research published in the Journal of the German Society of Dermatology reported that it affects more Africans than Asians and Caucasians.
+Women and men are affected equally, but it’s been reported that it affects more Africans than Asians and Caucasians.

 When Does Alopecia Areata Start?